JAMESMTL/snippets/bnx2x/untangle/README.md

 <b>Note: I don't use untangle and can't provide much assistance beyond the scope of this post.</b>
 <b>The sole objective of this post is to build the kernel with a working module.</b>

 To build the kernel module for untangle you will have to build the full kernel.

-The process is not overly complicated but it does take time (~30-45 mins)
+The process is not overly complicated but it does take time (~30-45 mins).
 These build instructions are based on the following wiki article https://wiki.untangle.com/index.php/Building_the_Code

 <b>I recommend doing the build on a build VM or dedicated build machine and copy the kernel module over to your production machine</b>
 I used a 48GB VM for the build.